Which city is cheaper, Fraser Island or Newcastle?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Newcastle is $84, while the average daily cost in Fraser Island is $190.
+The average daily cost (per person) in Newcastle is $93, while the average daily cost in Fraser Island is $211.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Newcastle and Fraser Island in more detail.
+What follows is a categorical breakdown of travel costs for Newcastle and Fraser Island in more detail.